hapax/hapax.github.io/outreach.md

   [UBC physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/),
   an outreach program for talented high school students in the Vancouver area.
-  In addition to organisation, I also write physics problems and give talks.

 - *Fermi estimates Harry Potter to ET (talk)*.
 A user's guide to order-of-magnitude estimates.
 The payoff: a (kind of) solution to Fermi's